dapperfu/vibe_eucher/docs/ai/overview.md

 # AI System Overview

-The Euchre game features a sophisticated AI system that can play the game at various skill levels, learn from experience, and adapt strategies based on different scenarios.
+The Euchre game features a sophisticated AI system with three distinct levels that can play the game at various skill levels, learn from experience, and adapt strategies based on different scenarios.
+All AI levels share a unified interface for seamless integration.

 ## AI Architecture